DarkoGNU/DarkoGNU.github.io/_pages/projects.md

 Writing an assembler and a virtual machine - these assignments are part of the [nand2tetris](https://www.nand2tetris.org/) course.

-DarkoVM and DarkoASM helped me to improve my understanding of machine languages and virtual machines.
+DarkoVM and DarkoASM helped me improve my understanding of machine languages and virtual machines.
 What I also learned about is how compilation works.

-I recommend nand2tetris to everyone who's willing to learn the basics of computer science.
+I recommend nand2tetris to everyone willing to learn the basics of computer science.